– Course Overview

 There is no difference at all in the content and delivery of each format.
 You end up in exactly the same place either way, so it’s purely a question of what format works best for you.
 If there is a particular course that you want to join but perhaps thee is one day when you know you can’t attend, we can usually give you a catch-up option by sitting in with another group.

-The elements that follow – supervised teaching culminating in a teaching assessment; multiple-choice written examinations; self-study work – are all totally flexible and can be fitted around your own schedule.
+The elements that follow – Contact Days; supervised teaching culminating in a teaching assessment; a multiple-choice anatomy examination; self-study work – are all totally flexible and can be fitted around your own schedule.
 Please see the page on ‘Course Outline’ for more details.

 Course Outcomes: You will receive your Body Control Pilates Matwork Certification after successfully completing all elements of the course.
 This enables you to teach 1:1 sessions and group classes (up to 12 participants).
 You will also receive a certificate from PD:Approval, our external quality assurance company, confirming that you are accredited against the new UK standard laid down by The Society for the Pilates Method (SPM).

-Well over 95% of our course graduates set up their own classes by, for example, renting a venue; working with other Body Control Pilates teachers; or teaching in local physiotherapy clinics or similar.
+Well over 95% of our course graduates set up their own classes by, for example, renting a venue such as a community hall; working with other Body Control Pilates teachers; or teaching in local physiotherapy clinics or similar.

 ‘Level 3 Pilates’?
-If you plan to teach classes in a health and fitness club in the UK you may be asked to also hold a ‘Level 3 Pilates’ certificate.
-Whilst the requirements of ‘Level 3 Pilates’ are lower than those of the new SPM Standard, you will need to take a different anatomy exam and complete a couple of worksheets.
-We are very happy to offer you this additional certification – please contact us for more details.
-Your ‘Level 3 Pilates’ certificate will be awarded by Active IQ.
-There will be a small additional administration and registration charge.
+A limited number of health and fitness clubs in the UK ask that you have a ‘Level 3 Pilates’ certificate if you want to teach classes in their club.
+Whilst the requirements of ‘Level 3 Pilates’ are lower than those of the SPM Matwork Standard that we work to, you will need to complete a short worksheet in order to gain this certification – please contact us for more details.
+Your ‘Level 3 Pilates’ certificate will be awarded by Active IQ after you have successfully completed your Body Control Pilates course.
+There will be a £125 charge for registration with, and certification by, Active IQ.

 The Body Control Pilates Association